secureworks/dalton/README.rst

 This is basically what is returned from the JSON API but not encapsulated or encoded as JSON.
 For RAW API responses, the Content-Type header is set to "text/plain" with the exception of the "eve" and "all" logs which use "application/json".
-A RAW request for the "all" key return a string representation of a Python dictionary with all the key-value pairs.
+A RAW request for the "all" key returns a string representation of a Python dictionary with all the key-value pairs.
 The RAW responses also include "attachment" and "filename" in the Content-Disposition header that prompt browsers to download/save the file.